Wills Articles

 If your son dies leaving 3 children, you want your son's 3 children to each receive 1/3 of what your son would have received.
 The same goes for your daughter.
 She has 2 children.
 If she is alive, she will receive her half share.
 If she dies before you do, then her 2 children will equally split the share your daughter would have received.

 To accomplish this you would say "I give to my son and daughter per stirpes".
 It's a nice neat way of expressing all of that.
-Unfortunately, it's not very useful if the client can't understand it.
+Unfortunately, the client often doesn't understand it.
+Even if it is explained at the time, they may not remember 3 years later when they pull out their will to see if it still meets their current wishes.

 Per Capita